|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 What we call ‘introspection’ is actually retrospection.
 A memory, like a thought, is a process internal to the brain which has both semiotic and physical aspects.
 As a sign, its object is something that happened in the past, its interpretant a present experience.
 We can formulate generic models of such processes, and then make observations of brain activity in order to test them, but this requires yet another level of brain process.
 One neural process can surely interact with another, but it cannot step outside of the interaction to ‘look in upon’ the other in ‘real time.’
 Only an outside observer (with special equipment) can monitor a brain process in real time, and even if the technology available for doing that could be perfected, the current experiencing which is ‘the feeling of what happens’ in that process would remain unobservable from any point of view.

 What is directly observable, however, is what Peirce called the phaneron, denoting ‘whatever is throughout its entirety open to assured observation’ (MS 337:7).
-The phaneron is the whole of the observable world; but insofar as every autopoietic system has its own world, the first (preconscious, instinctive) step in observation or perception is to carve up this world somehow.
+The phaneron is the whole of the observable universe; but the observer or perceiver instinctively carves it up somehow into recognizable parts.
 In terms of dynamic systems theory, the constant background hum of the nervous system must sort itself out into attractors, in order for the organism hosting that experience to play its part as an agent in its world.
 But as Gregory Bateson (1979, 42) put it, ‘the division of the perceived universe into parts and wholes is convenient and may be necessary, but no necessity determines how it shall be done.’
 There is always more than one way for the ‘uncarved block’ to be carved up, for the implicit order of nature to explicate or express itself.
-Some ways of carving are more ‘natural’ than others, but they don't necessarily harmonize with our habits when we think we are “carving nature at the joints.”
-Sometimes we have to guess where the joints are, and we don't have time to verify or falsify every guess exactly.
-Yet we know that nature carves up the phaneron into phenomena, and perception into percepts.
+Some ways of carving are more ‘natural’ than others, but when we think we are “carving nature at the joints,” we are only guessing where the joints are.
+In Peircean terms, it is by abduction that ‘natural thought’ carves up the perceptual universe into percepts (CP 4.539, 1906), and the phaneron into phenomena (or ‘Prebits.’)

 We divide the world up into entities at human scale so that we can manipulate them in human lives, and this division of the world is an imaginative achievement.— Fauconnier and Turner (2002, 8)